 Our research on high-profile experts shows that narrowing your focus greatly increases the likelihood of deepening your expertise.
 The narrower your focus, the faster your ascent to leadership.

 The reason is pretty simple.
 Going narrower almost always allows you to accumulate experience and insight faster.
-That accelerates the process.
+That accelerates the process and improves the impact of your content.

 Conducting original research on a topic gives you a huge advantage.
 High-quality research produces new insights that can be applied to clients’ challenges and shared with others.
 It is one of the key paths to thought leadership.
-New research findings are the raw material of thought leadership.
+New research findings are the raw material of thought leadership content.

 A fresh perspective is another hallmark of thought leader level thinking.
 Perhaps it’s taking a client’s perspective on a challenge when everyone else is viewing it through his or her own lens.
 Or when everyone is headed in one direction, you explore the opposite view.